Reliable information on urology - Patient Information

 This animation shows what happens during the shock-wave lithotripsy procedure.

-This chapter contains general information about kidney and ureteral stones.
+This chapter contains general information about kidney stones.
 It is not a substitute for professional medical advice or treatment.
 Always consult your doctor or healthcare provider for guidance on your individual medical situation.

-Last updated: May 2025
+Last updated: July 2025

 Other possible treatments